melonysuga/Codes_for_EAA/README.md

 - matplotlib 3.5.2

 # Usage
-- We provide functions for both MQI and MIP to simulating a search in the database in "EAA.py", which readers can call them for random experiments.
+- We provide functions for both MQI and MIP to simulating a search in the database in "EAA.py", which readers can call for random experiments.